IS widow convicted in Charlie Hebdo, kosher market attacks

 Authorities didn’t link the shooting to the massacre at Charlie Hebdo immediately.
 They were closing in on the fugitive brothers when the first alerts came of a gunman inside a kosher supermarket.
 It was a wintry Friday afternoon, and customers were rushing to finish their shopping before the Sabbath when Coulibaly entered, carrying an assault rifle, pistols and explosives.
 With a GoPro camera fixed to his torso, he methodically fired on an employee and a customer, then killed a second customer before ordering a cashier to close the store's metal blinds, images shown to a hushed courtroom.

-The first victim, Yohan Cohen, lay dying on the ground and Coulibaly turned to some 20 hostages in the room and asked if he should “finish him off.”
-Despite the pleas, Coulibaly fired a killing shot, according to testimony from cashier Zarie Sibony.
+The first victim, Yohan Cohen, lay dying on the ground and Coulibaly turned to some 20 hostages and asked if he should “finish him off.”
+Despite their pleas, Coulibaly fired a killing shot, according to testimony from cashier Zarie Sibony.

 “You are Jews and French, the two things I hate the most,” Coulibaly told them.